emsejournal/emsejournal.github.io/metrics.md

 # Metrics
 The view of the EMSE journal is that no single metric can accurately capture the complexity of a journal, the quality of the papers it publishes, or the review process.
 In particular, it is known to be problematic to judge the quality of a research paper based on the impact factor (or other metrics) of the venue where it is published.
-At the same time, it is known that in many hiring and promotion processes metrics is currently used.
+At the same time, it is known that in many hiring and promotion processes metrics are currently used.
 For pragmatic reasons we thus summarize some key metrics for EMSE below.
-However, the EMSE journal discourages the use of these metrics for simple comparisons of research output or quality, though.
+However, the EMSE journal discourages the use of these metrics for simple comparisons of research output or quality.

 # Publisher's metrics for EMSE